cchipman21804/EnterpriseCOBOLv6.3/README.md

 Electronics utility that calculates the reactance of a capacitor in an AC circuit.

+COLLATZ.cbl
+Calculates the Collatz Conjecture sequence for a particular integer entered by the user

 COMMBLDG.cbl
 "Commercial Building Annual HVAC Energy Consumption Simulator" This program uses KSBYTMY3 Typical Meteorological Year weather data to